dineshchhantyal/chart_gizmo/docs/api/pie.md

 - `add_data_values(label, values, background_color, border_color, border_width)`: Add data values with colors
 - `as_donut(ratio)`: Convert to a donut chart with the specified hole ratio
 - `show()`: Returns a gizmo for display
-- `saveImage(filepath)`: Save the chart as a PNG image file.
-This is an async method and must be used with `await`
+- `saveImage(filepath)`: Asynchronous method to save the chart as a PNG image file.
+Must be awaited when called.
+See [Chart Image Export Example](../examples/#chart-image-export).

 ### CSVPieChart